 Adapted from Diane Morgan | Salmon | Chronicle Books, 2016

-For shopping for every type of seafood, I highly recommend you download the Monterey Bay Aquarium Seafood Watch guides on your smartphone or tablet.
-It is complete, up-to-date information that identifies specific fish and shellfish as a best choice, good alternative, or a specimen to avoid completely due to fishing practices, environmental factors, or sustainability issues.
 The list that follows will help you understand the often-confusing labels that appear on the little white signs stuck next to fillets indicating the origin of the fish and whether it is wild or farmed.

 Most salmon labeled “organic” is actually farmed salmon originating from the North Atlantic, off the coasts of Ireland, Nova Scotia, and Scotland.
 Europe has had organic-certifying agencies in place for over fifteen years.
-Salmon farms with organic certification must operate in adherence with a strict set of standards.
+Salmon farms with organic certification must operate in adherence to a strict set of standards.

-You should not see any salmon, or for that matter any fish or seafood, labeled “certified organic.”
+You should not see any salmon, or for that matter, any fish or seafood labeled “certified organic.”
 The USDA, which governs organic rules in this country, has not yet set standards for aquatic species.
 The USDA organic seal applies only to crops and animals raised on land that meet strict federal guidelines.

 All-Natural Farm-Raised Salmon or Environmentally Sustainable Salmon

 This is unregulated marketing language that pertains to farmed salmon.
 As consumer concern for the environment and the quality of the fish continues to grow, smaller aquaculture businesses are responding and adopting environmentally friendly and responsible aquatic-farming practices.
-Stocking densities are reduced, the feed is organic or plant based, the salmon are raised without the use of antibiotics, the pigment used in the feed is from a natural source, and the use of pesticides to treat sea lice is strongly restricted.
+Stocking densities are reduced, the feed is organic or plant-based, the salmon are raised without the use of antibiotics, the pigment used in the feed is from a natural source, and the use of pesticides to treat sea lice is strongly restricted.
 In addition, a relatively new method of salmon farming involves growing fish in tanks in inland locations away from the native habitat of wild fish stocks.
 This is a promising development in aquaculture, though it is also more expensive than raising salmon in open net pens in protected ocean coves.

 Conventionally Farmed Salmon